Authenticate to use the CLI

 How to authenticate to use the CLI in CI/CD pipelines

 Free and Team plan users are more likely to use this method in a CI/CD pipeline than to use OAuth 2.0.
 Enterprise plan customers are advised to use a service account in a CI/CD pipeline.
-For details, see How to use personal and service account tokens.
+For detailes about when to use an API token and when to use a service account token, see Authentication for API.

 All CLI test commands can automatically recognize the environment variable SNYK_TOKEN and use it for authentication.
 For details, see Environment variables for Snyk CLI.